1 euro coin: Reverse (common) side

 The reverse was designed by Luc Luycx and displays a map of Europe, not including Iceland and cutting off, in a semicircle, at the Bosphorus, north through the middle of Ukraine, then Russia and through northern Scandinavia.
 Cyprus is located further west than it should be and Malta is shown disproportionately large so that it appears on the map.
-Six fine lines cut across the map except where there is landmass and have a star at each end—reflecting the twelve stars on the flag of Europe.
+The map has numerous indentations giving an appearance of geography rather than a flat design.
+Six fine lines cut across the map except where there is landmass and have a star at each end — reflecting the twelve stars on the flag of Europe.
 Across the map is the word EURO, and a large number 1 appears to the left hand side of the coin.
 The designer's initials, LL, appear next to Cyprus.

-In 2007, the map was updated to reflect the EU's enlargements in 2005 and 2007.
+In 2007, the map was updated to reflect the EU's enlargements in 2004 and 2007.
 Other than depicting the newly added countries, the new design was much the same.
 The map was less detailed and showed no national borders.
 The vertical lines running across the rightmost third of the coin are interrupted in the middle to make way for eastern Europe.

 Obverse (national) side

 The obverse side of the coin depends on the issuing country.
-All have to include twelve stars (in most cases a circle around the edge), the engraver's initials and the year of issue.
-New designs also have to include the name or initials of the issuing country.
-The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece is the only such country, hence "1 ΕΥΡΩ" is engraved upon its coin.
-Austria is currently in breach of the revised rules, but has so far not announced plans to remove "1 EURO" from its coin).
+All have to include the name or an abbrevation of the issuing country.
+The national side of circulation coins shall bear a circle of 12 stars that shall fully surround the national design, including the year mark and the indication of the issuing Member State’s name.
+The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece and Cyprus are the only such countries and Greece engraves "1 ΕΥΡΩ" (1 euro) on its coins); Austria ignores this rule, engraving "1 EURO" on its coins, hence will have to change its design to comply this rule.

+Belgium, Finland, France, the Netherlands and Spain minted coins dated 1999, 2000 and 2001 although these entered circulation in 2002.
+Monaco minted coins dated 2001 although these entered circulation in 2002 too.

-Planned designs
+Potential designs

-Austria, Germany and Greece will at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin.
+Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin (Austria only).
+On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro, some of them have already agreed upon their coin designs; however, it is not known exactly when they will adopt the currency, and hence these are not yet minted.
 See enlargement of the Eurozone for expected entry dates of these countries.